How Do I Make My Reno Home Net-zero Via Solar?

 What it Means to Make Your Reno Home Net Zero

 Net-zero Reno homeowners generate or use utility-generated renewable energy to power their homes.
-Homes become net-zero when renewable energy usage, like solar panels, cover all of a home’s energy needs.
+Homes become net-zero when renewable energy usage, like solar panels, covers all of a home’s energy needs.

 Often new homes use net-zero building methods, such as Reno’s passive solar design strategies, to reduce the use of energy, which helps homes meet net-zero status.
 However, existing homes can reach this status as well.